Recycling and waste collections from mid to late 2025

 Recycling and waste collections will be changing from October 2025 as part of a new contract that will start on 5 April 2025.
 The scheme will make it easier for residents to recycle more and reduce the amount of non-recyclable waste thrown away.
 This will reduce the city's carbon footprint, be good for the environment, and reduce the disposal cost of waste that cannot be recycled.

-What will change?
+What will happen?

 Food waste will continue to be collected weekly.
 How and when recycling is collected will be confirmed by the council and its new contractor in due course.
-The few things left over which cannot be recycled and currently go in a black bag will be collected fortnightly, as agreed by the council's cabinet on 31 October 2023.
+The few things left over which cannot be recycled and currently go in a black bag will be collected alternate weekly, as agreed by the council's cabinet on 31 October 2023.
 You can read this on our democracy website.

 Most homes will also switch from plastic sacks to wheeled bins for both recycling and waste that cannot be recycled.